piyushsh/pcf-study-notes/files/06-Manifests.md

 - If I specify a command in a manifest and on the command line what happens?

-  > the `cf push` CLI options always take precedence over manifest file
+  > the `cf push` CLI options always take precedence over manifest file.
+Command line arguments will always overrides options specified in manifest file.

 - What happens if I don't specify a deployment option at all?